AnhVanGiang/pybooks/README.md

 pbook.main()

-### You can modify or add additional sources by editing the file pybooks/sources.json and follow the current format within the file.
+### You can modify or add additional sources by editing the file pybooks/sources.json and follow the existing format within the file.